 Who is a Shaman?

-A Shaman is the spiritual leader and natural healer of the tribe.
+A Shaman is a spiritual leader and natural healer of the tribe.
 Also referred to as a Medicine Man, Native Healer, Spirit Walker, Sage, Visionary, Mystic, Prophet, or a Holy Man or Woman.
+A Shaman can either be a man or a woman.

 They are the ones who can walk between the physical and spiritual worlds as a communicator for the great spirit.

-A true Shaman is not likely to claim to be a Shaman or any other title that would set them higher than anyone else.
+An authentic Shaman is not likely to claim to be a Shaman or any other title that would set them higher than anyone else.
 But the people in their tribe, family, business, or any other type of group, clan or community will tell you that he or she is their Shaman.
-Shamans may claim to be a Shamanic Practitioners and study shamanism.
-Just as a true healer will not claim to be a healer, they will be more likely to claim to practice healing work, or call themselves a healing practitioner or facilitator.
+Modern Shamans may claim to be a Shamanic Practitioners and study shamanism but still not call themselves a Shaman.
+Just as a true healer will not claim to be a healer, they will be more likely to claim to practice healing work or call themselves a healing practitioner or facilitator.

-Some Shamans find it difficult to live in modern society.
-They prefer to spend more time in nature studying the animals, the weather, the elements, and all natural things.
+Some modern Shamans find it difficult to live in today’s society.
+They prefer to spend more time alone in nature talking to Creator, the animals, the weather, the elements, and all natural things.

 What is Shamanism?